NoahPidding/CollegeBoardProject/README.md

 # CollegeBoardProject
 Hello There My Young Padawan
 General Kenobi (COUGH COUGH)
+It's over Anikin, I have the high ground
+You Underestimate my power
+Don't try it
+Screams in agony
+"I HATE YOU"

 # Team Goals Completed
 1) Added more buttons to navigation bar